syntaxwhisper/music-library-guide/README.md

 | REPLAYGAIN_ALBUM_GAIN         | -5.45 dB      | Adjustment applied when playing the album as a whole |
 | REPLAYGAIN_ALBUM_PEAK         | 0.922110      | Highest peak found anywhere in the album             |
 | REPLAYGAIN_REFERENCE_LOUDNESS | -18.00 LUFS   | Loudness target used during scanning                 |

+> [!NOTE]
+> Peak values are expressed as a ratio relative to the maximum digital level, where 1.0 represents full scale (0 dBFS).
+A value of 0.943211 means the loudest sample reaches approximately 94% of the maximum possible level.

 The player reads these values and decides how much volume adjustment should be applied during playback.